artagithub/KitPhoneBook/README.md

 ### Jar Packaging

-To build the final jar and optimize the SnappGithubIntegration application for production, run:
+To build the final jar and optimize the KitGithubIntegration application for production, run:

 ```